mag1024/esphome-rtl433/README.md

 - **topic_prefix** (*Optional*): Defaults to `rtl_433`
 - **source** (*Optional*): A value for the `source=` field added to the published JSON.
                            Useful if you have multiple boards publishing to the same topic.

-I'm using the 433 Mhz version of the [LoRa32 V2.1_1.6](https://www.lilygo.cc/products/lora3), and running it with settings similar to the example provided in `rtl433-mqtt-espidf.yaml`.
-An untested non-ESP-IDF (Arduino) version is in `rtl433-mqtt.yaml`